Where to Place Bids

 If you’ve never attended a live auction, you needn’t worry: Scratching your nose or yawning at the wrong time isn’t going to make you high bidder on an item you didn’t want.
 Buying items at Blackwell Auctions isn’t complicated or scary, but there are a few things you should know going in.

 1. There’s a buyer’s premium of 15% for in-house bids (20% for online bids).
 In addition to whatever the high bid is on an item, the auction house collects 15% (or 20%) more.
 For example, if you are high bidder on three items totaling $300, you would pay Blackwell Auctions $345 ($300 + the 15% premium), as well as applicable sales tax.
 This fee is an industry standard.
 Some auction houses charge a lower premium, while the largest houses charge 25% fees.

 2. You can bid even if you can’t make it to the auction.
 There are multiple ways to bid on an item.
-For some auctions, we will provide an online bidding option.
+For most auctions, we will provide an online bidding option.
 But for all of our auctions, you may leave a bid (often called an “absentee bid” or “left bid”) or you may request a phone bid.
 Absentee bidding allows you to register for the auction, then leave bids on the items you want.
 The auctioneer or clerk will bid on your behalf up to the amount you leave on those items, and no higher.
 Alternately, you may request to bid by phone.
 A clerk will contact you a few lots ahead of your item, and once the bidding starts, the clerk will let you know what you need to bid to win.
 Please note: Unless you are already in our system as a regular attendee of Blackwell Auctions, you must register in advance for the auction to take advantage of either option.